pudly/schmopera-hugo/content/articles/loc-barber.md

 </figure>

 Corbelli, resplendent in a delightful two-pronged wig, is an ideal Bartolo.
 It's true, Corbelli is the only native Italian in the cast, but even most native Italian singers don't have such a finessed command of the language and richly nuanced approach to recitative, let alone his bodacious sense of comic timing.
 Rather more curmudgeonly than full-tilt evil, Corbelli's Bartolo deflates rather pitiably when he sees Rosina and Almaviva together, making the choice to include Count Almaviva's protracted and musically-uninteresting final Act II aria, (however beautifully sung by Brownlee), all the more head-scratching.

+> Krysztof Bączyk channeled a waggish Professor Snape, twirling about in his robes and using his lanky frame, (he towers over most of the cast), to great comic effect.

 An unintended consequence of Corbelli's characterful Italian is that it highlights parallel deficiencies elsewhere in the cast.
 Current Ryan Opera Center soprano Mathilda Edge's uncommonly pretty voice couldn't offset an underdeveloped grasp of the opera's language.